-Florida has long been known as one of the country’s most popular vacation destinations.
-Whether it’s the cool vibes of South Beach, the oodles of family fun that can be found in Orlando or the wild wetlands of the Everglades, there really is something in Florida for everyone.
+Updated 02.27.2020: Florida has long been known as one of the country’s most popular vacation destinations.
+Whether it’s a Florida Keys road trip, multigenerational trips to Orlando parks, or the wild wetlands of the Everglades, there really is something in Florida for everyone.

 But, for those looking to get off the beaten path just a little bit, Pine Island is the place to be.
 Today’s guest contributor, Fred Mays from North Texas Active Life, is here with some great recommendations for finding active travel on Pine Island.
 From fishing to kayaking to just taking it easy, this is the spot to be!

 It sits off the southwest Florida coast, just north of Fort Myers, tied to the mainland by a tenuous two-lane drawbridge, and is arguably the most laid-back island in the Sunshine State.
 There are no beaches, few hotels, no high-rise condos.
 So what draws people to Pine Island?

 Snook, Red Fish, Tarpon, Sea Trout, Grouper and more.
 They all prowl the waters around Pine Island, drawing anglers from all over the country.
 Fishing is an industry here.
 There are no fewer than a dozen fishing guides on the island, ready to put your hook in the right spot.

 Bill Russell has been guiding anglers on his 24-foot boot for 23 years, “There is a lot of diversity on Pine Island, a lot of different species you can target.
 If you don’t find them in one location, you just move to another.”

 The normal fishing season is October to May.
 Water quality is important.
 Last year was a bad season as Red Tide and algae blooms spread through the water, killing fish and keeping customers away.